-This year, our Holistic Service department expanded its presence within the cancer center to include pet, music and art therapies.
-In addition, our Social Service department developed and implemented the new THRIVE survivorship program, which focuses on supporting the emotional, psychosocial and spiritual needs of our oncology patients and their families.
-Our Patient and Family Advisory Council continues to provide a strong, guiding voice in the development of our many services, outreach clinics and programs.
+Our Holistic Service department expanded its presence within the cancer center to include pet, music and art therapies; and our social service department developed and implemented our new THRIVE survivorship program, which focuses on supporting the emotional, psychosocial and spiritual needs of oncology patients and their families from the moment of diagnosis through treatment and beyond.
+The center’s Patient and Family Advisory Council continues to provide a strong, guiding patient-centered voice in the development of all service, outreach clinics and programs.

-Staff and patient education continue to be a priority throughout the clinical departments of the Regional Cancer Center.
-Under the direction of our staff-lead Educational Committee and in close collaboration with physician leaders, we have developed and provided several relevant physician- and nursing-centered educational opportunities that we hope will have a positive effect on patient outcomes.
+In order to provide world-class cancer care, our clinical professionals need to stay on top of up-and-coming treatments and care regimens.
+In 2013 our cancer center provided and supported five live professional education opportunities.
+Throughout the year, Regional Cancer Center nursing staff completed monthly education modules highlighting a variety of topics.
+Under the direction of our staff-lead educational committee, and in close collaboration with physician leaders, we have developed and provided several relevant physician- and nursing-centered educational opportunities which we hope will have a positive effect on patient outcomes.
 All education programs provide free CEUs to licensed staff and are open to physicians and nurses throughout the health system, inpatient and outpatient alike.